madhurima-nath/epi_model/README.md

 which is called the **_basic reproduction ratio_**.

 ## References
-1. Contributions to the mathematical theory of epidemics--I. 1927, Kermack WO, McKendrick AG. [link text itself]: https://www.ncbi.nlm.nih.gov/pubmed/2059741
+1. Contributions to the mathematical theory of epidemics--I. 1927, Kermack WO, McKendrick AG. https://www.ncbi.nlm.nih.gov/pubmed/2059741